mmcatdb/mmcat/documentation/content/en/gettingStarted/introduction.md

 - the entities from one model can reference the entities from another,
 - the same data can be stored in multiple models, i.e. redundant.

 But there is still no universally applicable way how to model the multi-model data or how to transform data from one model to another.
-The MM-cat framework attempts to create a platform-independent conceptual model as an abstract layer above all the platform-dependent logical models.
+The MM-evocat framework attempts to create a platform-independent conceptual model as an abstract layer above all the platform-dependent logical models.
 This solution, which is based on the [category theory](theoreticalBackground/categoryTheory.md), was theoretically developed by the article[^article].

 This approach allows us to:
 - model the data from both multiple models and multiple database systems at once,